heykay4t7/Maximum-Power-Consumption.github.io/README.md

 Mapping of Customers with Maximum Power Consumption

-42km Radius of An Existing Power Plant Locatio.
+42km Radius of An Existing Power Plant Location.